Azure-Samples/azure-search-multiple-regions/README.md

 2. Clone or download this sample repository.

-3. Extract contents if the download is a zip file.
+3. Extract contents if the download is a ZIP file.
 Make sure the files are read-write.

 4. Sign in to your Azure account: